 For full Sophomore status, a student must have earned at least 7 credits.
 For full Junior status, the student must have earned a total of 14 credits.
 To qualify for full Senior status they must have earned at least 21 credits and be enrolled in enough classes to meet graduation requirements.

-e te meet graataaten requirementer

-7 credits
+Sophomores 7 credits

-14 credits
+Juniors 14 credits

-21 credits
+Seniors 21 credits

 PROMOTION AND RETENTION